ipums/hlink/README.md

 ## Overview

 Hlink is designed to link two datasets.
-It allows for probabilistic and deterministic record linkage.
-It provides functionality for the following tasks:
+The primary use case was for linking demographics in the Household -> Person hierarchical structure, however it can be used to link generic datasets as well by skipping the Houehold linking task.
+It allows for probabilistic and deterministic record linkage, and provides functionality for the following tasks:

 1. Preprocessing: preprocess each dataset to clean and or transform it in preperation for linking.
 2. Training: train ML models on a set of features and compare results between models.